African-American Jews: Contemporary African-American Jews

 The American Jewish community includes Jews with African-American backgrounds.
 Like their other Jewish counterparts, there are African-American Jewish secularists and African-American Jews who may rarely or never take part in religious practices.

-A Black Orthodox Jewish and Black Hasidic community exists in Brooklyn, with deep roots going back many generations.
+A small, tight-knit Black Orthodox Jewish community exists in Brooklyn, about 50 or 60 among the 500,000 Orthodox Jews in the New York City area as of 2012.
 There is no specific documentation of the exact number of Black Orthodox Jews in New York City, but the numbers are small yet growing.
 Black Orthodox Jews have struggled to form a minyan in Crown Heights.

 In 1963, the Central Conference of American Rabbis issued a responsa written by Rabbi Solomon Freehof titled "Miscegenation and Conversion of Negroes", stating that there was no prohibition in Reform Judaism against interracial marriage, citing the marriage of Moses to Zipporah, an Ethiopian woman.
 The responsa describes the conversion of African-Americans to Judaism as a "troublesome situation", because a "Negro becoming a Jew subjects himself to double difficulties."
 Freehof wrote that he would discourage an African-American man who wanted to marry a Jewish woman "For the sake of their happiness", but would not refuse.

 Robin Washington, an American journalist and filmmaker, became one of three founders of the National Conference of Black Jews, later called the Alliance of Black Jews.
 It was conceived to build bridges among all African-American Jews, who are affiliated with many different groups.
 Estimates of the number of black Jews in the United States range from 20,000 to 200,000.